Residents fret about chemical plant fire, despite assurances

 “The most important thing is that the levels that have been detected are still not high enough for the level of concern that people may be having,” he said.

-Intercontinental Terminals Company spokeswoman Alice Richardson said Thursday company officials believe winds shifted foam that had been sprayed over one of the tanks which burned in the fire, allowing benzene vapors to escape.
+Intercontinental Terminals Co. spokeswoman Alice Richardson said Thursday company officials believe winds shifted foam that had been sprayed over one of the tanks which burned in the fire, allowing benzene vapors to escape.

+Late Thursday, officials with the nearby Deer Park and La Porte public school systems announced that all classes Friday were canceled for fear of a recurrence of Thursday’s shelter-in-place alert.

+A unified command has been set up to coordinate the efforts of Deer Park city and Harris County workers, along with those of the Texas Commission on Environmental Quality, the U.S. Environmental Protection Agency and U.S. Coast Guard.
+They are evaluating the environmental aftereffects on waterways surrounding ITC of the fire and efforts to extinguish it.
+The EPA and the TCEQ said Wednesday that they were waiting for test results of water samples to determine any potential impacts from the foam used to fight the fire on Tucker Bayou, Buffalo Bayou and the Houston Ship Channel.

 The Texas National Guard’s 6th civil support team was assisting at the scene Thursday.
 The team of about a dozen was helping to contain hazardous materials and provide other assistance to local emergency responders.